top of page

 • Benefit from increased food sources and reduced predators

 This adds another layer of pressure on already struggling bird populations.
+As squirrels flourish, they further complicate the survival of native birds.

-šŸ€ Cats and Rodents: An Overlooked Role
+🐀 Cats and Rodents: An Overlooked Role

-• Frequently hunt rodents, including brown rat
+• Frequently hunt rodents, including brown rats.

-• Target young or vulnerable prey
+• Target young or vulnerable prey.

-• Can disrupt nesting and breeding of rodents
+• Can disrupt nesting and breeding of rodents.

-Research shows that cats can create a ā€œlandscape of fear,ā€Ā reducing rodent activity in local areas.
+Research shows that cats can create a “landscape of fear,” reducing rodent activity in local areas.

-šŸ‘‰ Key point:Cats can suppress rodent activity locally—but they don’t eliminate rat populations.
+👉 Key point: Cats can suppress rodent activity locally, but they don’t eliminate rat populations.
+This highlights the complexity of their ecological role.

 🧠 Understanding Cat Predation in Context